bird-house/finch/docs/source/installation.rst

 Install from GitHub
 -------------------

-Check out code from the finch GitHub repo and start the installation:
+Check out code from the Finch GitHub repo and start the installation:

 .. code-block:: console